Joshua Lipsey

 Joshua Lipsey is a Canadian fitness expert, consultant and entrepreneur, best known for being the founder of Core Concepts.
+Precor named him as one of the four personal trainers to follow on Twitter in 2010.
+He was featured on CNN in 2014 for helping one of his clients lose 110 lbs in seven months.
+Lipsey also created the popular on-demand workout website Core-Fix in 2020 during the start of the pandemic.

 Background

 Lipsey was born on June 11, 1983 in Toronto, Ontario, Canada.
 He attended Sheridan College (Wyoming) and the Canadian Natural School of Nutrition.
 The former professional basketball player suffered a slipped disc in between seasons in Europe and recovered by working out while focusing on the core of the body.

 He has been featured on programs such as Extra, Access Hollywood, and Entertainment Tonight Canada, along with being the first male trainer featured in Self magazine with Cat Deeley.
 Some of his other notable clients: Kelly Mi Li, Danielle Ruhl, Corinne Olympios, Patrick Patterson, Zach Edey, and Xavier Rathan-Mayes.

 Lipsey is a member of amfAR, along with being a Toronto International Film Festival Apprentice and donor.
 In 2010, He was a notable guest at Kim Kardashian’s 30th birthday party.